genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_login_authentication.md

 * **type** which indicates which of the following forms of authentication to be used: `INTERNAL`, `LDAP`, or `HYBRID`.
 Default: `AuthType.INTERNAL`.

 The following variables are only used when the authentication type is either `LDAP`, or `HYBRID`.

+---

+* **url** represents the LDAP server hostname.
+Default: localhost.
+* **port** defines the LDAP server port to connect to.
+Default: 389.
+* **searchBases** defines the location(s) in the directory from which the LDAP search begins.
+This is set by the `searchBase` tag, and any repeated `searchBase` tags that are referenced from within the enclosing tag.
+Default: ou=temp,dc=temp
+* **userGroups** defines the group(s) that the user will need to belong to in order to log in.
+This is set by the `userGroup` tag, and any repeated `userGroup` tags that are referenced from within the enclosing tag.
+Default: none
+* **userPrefix** is an optional prefix you can add to every username received from login requests in your authentication server.
+Default: empty string.
+* **bindDn** is an optional, distinguished name which acts as a first LDAP login; it is normally required to perform a search.
+If this field is not specified, no bindings will be used.
+Default: null
+* **bindPassword** represents the password associated with the **bindDn** account.
+Default: null.
+* **userIdType** defines the attribute to match in the directory search against the provided username.
+Default: cn.
+Amongst the most common LDAP implementations, you can find three main ways of configuring usernames:
+  * using the "uid" attribute
+  * using the "cn" attribute
+  * using  the "sAMAccountName" in Windows.

+---

 * **url** is used to set the LDAP server hostname.
 Default: localhost
 * **port** is used to set the LDAP server port.
 Default: 389